jboersma21/minty/README.md

 > 🌿 Pinned all data for token id 1
 ```

 The `pin` command looks for some configuration info to connect to the remote pinning service.
-See the [Configuration section](#configuration) above for details.
+See the [Configuration section](#configuration) above for details.# minty